MeitalCohen1/next-weather-app/README.md

 # DevSpace Blog

-> Static Next.js blog that uses Markdown for posts.
-Includes pagination, categories and search.
+> Weather App built with Next.js and React.

 > This project is part of Next.js course.